And the Oscar for Best Real Talk in an Acceptance Speech goes to ...

 "We know that right now the struggle for freedom and justice is real.
 We live in the most incarcerated country in the world," Legend said.
 "There are more black men under correctional control today than there were under slavery in 1850."

-The United States led the world in raw numbers, with 2.23 million prisoners at the end of 2012.
+According to the group, the United States has the biggest prison population in the world in terms of raw numbers, with 2.23 million prisoners at the end of 2012.

-China’s population could very well be higher, the center notes.
+China’s prison population could very well be higher.
 Chinese government officials reported in 2009 that more than 650,000 people were being held in detention centers around China on top of the count for sentenced prisoners.
 If that number was the same in mid 2013, the total prison population would be more than 2.35 million in China, pushing it above the United States.